dannysu/jj-spr/docs/user/commit-message.md

 Reviewers: github-username-a, github-username-b
 ```

-The first line will be the title of the PR created by `jj-spr diff`, and the rest of the lines except for the `Reviewers` line will be the PR description (i.e. the content of the first comment).
+The first line will be the title of the PR created by `jj spr diff`, and the rest of the lines except for the `Reviewers` line will be the PR description (i.e. the content of the first comment).
 The GitHub users named on the `Reviewers` line will be added to the PR as reviewers.

-The `Test Plan` section is required to be present by default; `jj-spr diff` will fail with an error if it isn't.
+The `Test Plan` section is required to be present by default; `jj spr diff` will fail with an error if it isn't.
 You can disable this in the [configuration](../reference/configuration.md).

 ## Working with Jujutsu Descriptions